democracycandidate/democracycandidate/README.md

 # Democracy Candidate
 This project receives no support from PACs or parties.
-Any candidate can be featured here by agreeing to a pro democracy pledge.
+Any candidate can be featured here by agreeing to a pro-democracy pledge.

 ## Democracy Pledge